 David F. McAllister (b.
-92) is a writer and editor based in London.
+92) is a writer and editor from Edinburgh.

 ☟